sagivo/readme/README.md

 Please reach out and tell me if anything, at all, feels off.
 It’s so much harder to solve problems when we’re guessing what they are.
 I’ll never consider proactively speaking up about challenges as a sign of complaining.
 I really value hearing your honest, transparent thoughts about how we can learn and grow together.
 You don’t have to have a solution for it but if you think you do - even better!

-I know that I will make mistakes, and I'm going to make decisions that are wrong.
+I know that I will make mistakes, and might have some wrong decisions.
 I promise you that if you come to me and you explain why something is wrong, I will listen, and I will fix it.

--   I expect you to follow up on commitments you make.
+-   I expect you to follow up on the commitments you make.
 When you have to break a commitment, do so explicitly and let us know.

 -   I expect us to make mistakes.
 I also expect us to learn from those mistakes by writing up what happened, sharing it and asking for help in interpreting it and making changes to avoid that same mistake in the future.

 -   I expect you to be open with me.
 I know it’s hard to do it right away so I plan to build trust and get to know you first.

--   I expect you to think thoroughly about problems, and even come up with possible solutions, before you come to me so we can find the best solution together.
+-   I expect you to think thoroughly about problems, and even come up with possible solutions before you come to me so we can find the best solution together.

 -   I expect you to push the team up.
 Spread around good energy, help your teammates and be a team player.